User Manual – Durst

 Figure 13: The Approval Dashboard in the new layout

-1. The downloaded Approval Report will be automatically saved to your computer.
+1. The downloaded Approval Report will be saved automatically to your computer.

 Figure 14: The download history with the downloaded Approval Report